Case Study · Anonymized profile

 The rebuild stages.

 • Group-level US OEM platform statement.
-A discrete group-level page on the public surface naming how the two brands interoperate inside a US OEM stack: which brand is the platform layer, which brand is the execution layer, which API and data-contract layer connects them.
+A discrete group-level page on the public website and sales material naming how the two brands interoperate inside a US OEM stack: which brand is the platform layer, which brand is the execution layer, which API and data-contract layer connects them.

 • Brand-level US category claims.
 Brand A repositioned as a US OEM PLM platform layer, Brand B repositioned as a US OEM MES execution layer.
 The category claims rebuilt for the US OEM IT buyer rather than for the German engineering audience.